 Success Of Intervention

-Many families and friends are pleasantly surprised when a family member pursues rehabilitation after intervention.
+Many families and friends are pleasantly surprised when a family member pursues rehabilitation after an intervention.
 When addiction takes hold of a loved one, it often induces a feeling of helplessness.
 An intervention provides a lifeline and can drastically change the outlook of someone in need.
 The success rates of intervention are high and worth pursuing when a change is necessary:

 - Around 80 percent of interventions are successful, in that the loved one has agreed to follow through with rehabilitation within 24 hours